mdkessler/starter-academic/content/home/experience.md

     date_start: '2019-12-02'
     date_end: '2021-02-21'
     description: |2-
-        Worked on:

-        * Latent patterns of immune checkpoint inhibitor response in melanoma that associate with progression free survival, the immunogenialternative splicing , super enhancers
+        * Identified associatiosn between latent patterns of immune checkpoint inhibitor response in melanoma and progression free survival
-        * The integration of single cell transcriptomic and epigenomic sequencing data
+        * Participated in projects working to integrate single cell transcriptomic and epigenomic sequencing data
-        * Feature selection in high-dimensional transcriptomic data
+        * Used feature selection to identify candidate genes from high-dimensional transcriptomic data
-        * Top-scoring pairs (TSP) algorithms for classification and regression
+        * Developed and implemented a novel machine learning algorithm that uses a top-scoring pairs (TSP) approach to perform regression
-        * The super enhancer landscape of head and neck squamous cell carcinoma
+        * Characterized the super enhancer landscape and associated transcription factor enrichements in head and neck squamous cell carcinoma
-        * Gene candidates underpinning the association between vitamin D and head and neck cancer
+        * Identified gene candidates underpinning the association between vitamin D and head and neck cancer
-        * The estimation of a per sample immunogenicity score that derives from cancer-specific alternative splicing events
+        * Led a project developing and implementing a method to estimate per sample immunogenicity scores that derive from cancer-specific alternative splicing events

         Responsibilities included: